 If an SOE fulfilled certain criteria, their board of directors (referred to as managers to avoid confusion) were granted autonomy over several significant strategic decisions.
 There were three levels of autonomy awarded in the period I study; each was conditional on increasingly stringent criteria.
 The first level was called "Mini-Ratna" Category-II.
 This, lowest level of autonomy, was given to firms that had earned positive profits for three consecutive years, and had positive net worth.
-The second level, "Mini-Ratna" Category-I, was awarded to firms that, in addition to the above Category-II criteria, also earned a profit of at least ₹300 million in one of the 3 years (see Table I for full eligibility details).
+The second level, "Mini-Ratna" Category-I, was awarded to firms that, in addition to the above Category-II criteria, also earned a profit of at least ₹300 million in one of the three years.
 The highest level of autonomy (called "Navratna") was granted subject to the most stringent criteria.
 These changed over time, including eventually requiring a SOE to have been at a lower level of autonomy for a certain number of years.